-Processing warm air through an AC system will expel moisture as the air passes through the evaporator coils for cooling.
-The excess moisture drips off the evaporator coils into the drip (or drain) pan, which acts as a safety net preventing the water from coming in contact with the surrounding environment.
+In cooling warm air through an AC system, moisture will be expelled as the air passes through the evaporator coils.
+The excess moisture will then drip off the evaporator coils into the drip/drain pan, which acts as a water leak safety net preventing the water leaking from contacting the surrounding environment.

 A fan circulates air over the evaporator, dispensing the chilled air.

 Cooling coils remove heat and humidity from the air using a refrigerant.
 Condensed humidity drips down on a pan and is dispensed through a drain.

 Hot coils release the collected heat into the outside air.